jeremy21212121/evo-finder/readme.md

 # Evo-finder

 A re-implementation of evo.ca/find-a-car using mapbox.
-This implementation shows the X number of cars closest to your location (as the crow flies, compensating for the curvature of the earth).
+This implementation shows the 10 cars closest to your location (as the crow flies, compensating for the curvature of the earth).

 This will be part of a planned "evo-sniper" service that will auto-book a car for you when one is dropped off nearby.
 This is a for-fun project, making something I would like to use.